DannielJin/Medterm2vec/README.md

 ## Usage example

+* SAMPLE_CODES in the EXAMPLE folder

-Guidelines:
+* Guidelines:
 (1) In your project folder, (e.g.) /PRJ/
 (2) Make folders;
     - CONFIG
     - DATA
     - RESULT
 (3) Run the codes in your project folder.

-* SAMPLE_CODES in the EXAMPLE folder

 Make EMB_PARAMS.txt in CONFIG FOLDER:
 ```
 ## (e.g.)